reyestech/Fullstack-Academy/README.md

 ### 9️⃣ Azure Resource Deletion Spike

-Mass deletions of cloud resources can stem from misfired automation or a malicious actor with stolen credentials.
-This query monitors `AzureActivity` for successful `Delete` operations and compares the hourly count against the highest hourly volume seen in the last 90 days.
-Surpassing that watermark triggers an alert, prompting teams to halt destructive scripts or initiate recovery.
+Massive deletions of cloud resources can stem from erroneous automation processes or malicious activities involving compromised credentials.
+This query monitors `AzureActivity` for successful deletion operations and compares the hourly deletion count against the highest hourly volume recorded in the last 90 days.
+An alert will be triggered if the current deletion volume surpasses this maximum, prompting teams to halt destructive automation or initiate recovery processes.

-Tying the alert to a Logic App can automatically lock the subscription or notify on‑call engineers via Teams, shortening reaction windows.
+Integrating the alert with a Logic App can automatically lock the subscription or notify on-call engineers via Teams, thereby reducing response times.

 #### How it works